 You can shelve Floating Playaways with other audio materials or as a separate browsing collection.
 Your patrons can find them by searching your local catalog, seeing them in a browsing area, or you can use a printed list.

-While each Playaway was originally shipped with a AAA battery & earbuds, by the time you receive them, those items will probably no longer be in the case.
+While each Playaway audio player was originally shipped with a AAA battery & earbuds, by the time you receive them, those items will probably no longer be in the case.
 It's up to you whether or not to provide batteries when checking out locally; we recommend you don’t include those when sending Floating Playaways out on ILL.
+Views (video players) and Launchpads (learning tablets) come with internal rechargeable batteries and a charging cord.

 Sending Floating Playaways on ILL